Seabrook Island Equestrian

 Our full-service Equestrian Center features one of the few beach rides on the East Coast and caters to riders of all skill levels with guided trail rides, pony rides and riding lessons.

-The Club’s Equestrian Center at Seabrook Island helps define the unique lifestyle enjoyed by Island residents.
-The center features spacious pastures, three miles of trails and modern facilities that include 42 stalls—perfect for short- or long-term boarding—for both residents as well as non-residents.
+The club’s Equestrian Center at Seabrook Island helps define the unique lifestyle enjoyed by island residents.
+The center features spacious pastures, three miles of trails and modern facilities that include 42 stalls—perfect for long-term monthly boarding—for both residents as well as non-residents.
 Our experienced staff is ready and able to look after you and your horse’s every need.

 Boarding is available.
 Contact us for information.

 Physical address: 2313 Seabrook Island Road, Johns Island, SC 29455

 Open Monday – Saturday, 8:00 a.m. – 4:00 p.m. / Closed Sunday

 (See Rates & Reservations for details) *ALL RESERVATIONS MUST BE DONE OVER THE PHONE